 The LORD said to Moses, “Speak to the priests, the sons of Aaron, and say to them: ‘A priest must not make himself ceremonially unclean for any of his people who die . . . ‘” — Leviticus 21:1

-When I was living in America, I was used to people referring to each other with terms of affection like “sweetheart” or “honey.”
+When I was living in the United States, I was used to people referring to each other with terms of affection like “sweetheart” or “honey.”
 It was normal to see a parent calling his son “buddy” or “sport.”
 When I got to Israel I had to readjust my language.
 Here, it is quite normal for a mother to call her son tsaddik, which means “saint” or “righteous one.”
-Even a cab driver might call you tsaddik.
+Even a cab driver might call you tsaddik!
 Another common term of endearment is neshama, which means “soul.”
 Parents, teachers, and workers alike commonly refer to others as neshama.